umgbhalla/dotfiles/README.md

     timedatectl set-ntp true
     ```

-#### Disk Partitioning
+#### Disk Partitioning <a name="diskpartition"></a>
 We will be creating a main partition for all files and a swap partition for suspending and hibernation.
 To view the amount of memory installed in the system, run the `free` command, or the more human-readable `free -g` command.
 To be safe, we will make the swap partition to be twice the amount of RAM.

 1. To view the disks to partition, use `fdisk -l` to display all drives and note the drive you wish to install Arch on.
-Make sure this drive is not the USB drive.
+Make sure this drive is not the usb drive.
 Mine is `/dev/sda`, and as such, I will be using this drive for the purposes of this guide.
 Run the following command to open the partitioning editor for that disk:
     ```
     fdisk /dev/sda
     ```